tyzbit/numerifides/README.md

 "namesquat" will necessarily have to secure their name with appropriate means.
-This can be done via a as high Proof of Proof of Work mechanism for users not willing to lock up many Bitcoin funds but with a large amount of Bitcoin, it can be done via a “Proof of Hodling” mechanism (a longer CLTV on the numerifide) for users not willing to submit the anticipated necessary Proof of Work to secure a name.
+This can be done via a as high Proof of Proof of Work mechanism for users not willing to lock up many Bitcoin funds but with a large amount of Bitcoin, it can be done via a “Proof of Hodling” mechanism (a longer CSV on the numerifide) for users not willing to submit the anticipated necessary Proof of Work to secure a name.

 When a user attempts to register a name that any malicious actor wishes to censor,